bfalode/hello-world/README.md

 # hello-world
-This update was completed on GitHub and hope it reflects on the local repo
+This is another update on the Repo, i want to understand how the push/pull works I do a lot of independent reading, and i'm so proud of what i have achieved in the past years.
+I am very pleased.